15 Best Salad Greens to Grow Indoors

 Year round indoor salad gardening

 Enriched with various minerals like calcium, iron, and magnesium, Sua, or Shepu ki bhaji, is helpful in digestion, diabetes, and inducing sleep.
-Growing Salad Leaves Indoor is very easy.
-Plant the seeds deep and at a distance from each other and make sure to use well-drained, nutrient-rich soil.
-Moreover, Dill thrives well in average temperature.
+Growing these salad leaves indoors is very easy.
+Plant the seeds deep and at a distance from each other, and make sure to use well-drained, nutrient-rich soil.

 15. Amaranthus